A finite-resources description of a measurement process and its implications for the "Wigner's Friend" scenario

-Chaining results~\eqref{eq:eq_probs},~\eqref{eq:levy_probs} and~\eqref{eq:avg_eq_probs}, we have shown that, defined the Hamiltonian structure as in~\eqref{eq:perturbed_hamiltonian}, for any typical choices of $H_0$ and $V$, the latter being unknown but fixed, the probabilities of measuring $\pm 1$ converge, in any run, to the probabilities that are dictated by Born's rule as $N$ grows.
+Chaining results~\eqref{eq:eq_probs},~\eqref{eq:chebyshev_probs}, and~\eqref{eq:typical_probs}, we have shown that, for any typical choice of $H$, as the apparatus' size grows -- $\lim_{d\rightarrow \infty} d_0/d_1= 0$ -- the probabilities of measuring $\pm 1$ equilibrate, in any run, to their text-book values of $|c_\pm|^2$, and the probability of measuring $0$ becomes vanishingly small.

-Note that for a finite apparatus size, which is always the case, there is a probability of measuring the outcome $0$: